-In light of the known circumstances, the Director of Title IX and Civil Rights may determine that a formal grievance process is necessary even when the Complainant does not want such a formal grievance process.
-In such cases, the Director of Title IX and Civil Rights will sign the complaint.
+In light of the known circumstances, the Title IX Coordinator may determine that a formal grievance process is necessary even when the Complainant does not want such a formal grievance process.
+In such cases, the Title IX Coordinator will sign the complaint.
 The Complainant will still be treated as a party in the grievance process.
 Factors used in this determination will include:

-- Whether there have been other reports about the same individual; - Whether circumstances suggest that there is a risk that the responding party will commit additional acts of harassment or discrimination; - Whether there was a weapon or force used in connection with the alleged act; - Whether Simon's Rock has other means of obtaining relevant evidence: - Whether the reporting party is a minor; - Whether available information reveals a pattern of perpetration at a particular location or by a particular group;

-- The seriousness and/or severity of the reported misconduct; and - The right of the responding party to receive information about the allegations in an institutional investigation.
+- Whether there have been other reports about the same individual; - Whether circumstances suggest that there is a risk that the responding party will commit additional acts of harassment or discrimination; - Whether there was a weapon or force used in connection with the alleged act; - Whether Simon's Rock has other means of obtaining relevant evidence; - Whether the reporting party is a minor; - Whether available information reveals a pattern of perpetration at a particular location or by a particular group; - The seriousness and/or severity of the reported misconduct; and - The right of the responding party to receive information about the allegations in an institutional investigation.